maxhallinan/kontext/readme.md

 Type: `{k: *}`

-The result of picking `keys` from the function context.
+The result of picking `ctxKeys` from the function context.
 The `ctx` object is a collection of key/value pairs.
-Each `key` is an item in the `keys` array.
+Each `key` is an item in the `ctxKeys` array.
 Each value is the value of that key on the function's context.
 The value of a key that is not found on the function context is `undefined` on the `ctx` object.
 `kontext` binds function values to the context.